 The Praxis® Information Bulletin — provides information on registration, test day procedures, and score reporting.

-Praxis test preparation materials — includes detailed study tools that contain outlines, sample questions with answers and detailed rationales, valuable test-taking strategies, as well as full-length interactive practice tests.
+Praxis test preparation materials — includes detailed study tools that contain outlines, sample questions with answers and detailed explanations, valuable test-taking strategies, as well as full-length interactive practice tests.

 Should I Guess?